 - Position Statement: Infant/Young Child Feeding in Emergencies

 Action Activities: Academy of Breastfeeding Medicine members work in medical schools, residency, and fellowship programs in all areas of medicine to increase content on human lactation.
 In addition, ABM hosts an annual meeting which provides breastfeeding training for health care professionals.

 Supporting Link: http://www.bfmed.org/Meeting/ConfDetails.aspx

-Action Activities: The American Academy of Pediatrics Section on Breastfeeding Executive Committee awarded Lectureship Grants to members in the following 3 states: Florida, New York, and Tennessee.
-These grants provide up to $1,000.00 in funding to assist SOBr members in the USA, to develop or partially subsidize a breastfeeding lectureship program focused on residency training.
-In addition the AAP's E-Learning division has launched the Safe and Healthy Beginnings EQIPP Module, which focuses on reducing the risk of hyperbilirubinemia, care coordination in the first week after birth, and improving breastfeeding care.
-This module will carry CME and can help physicians achieve Maintenance of Certification through the American Board of Pediatrics.
-The American Academy of Pediatrics has also developed the Breastfeeding Residency Curriculum to help residents develop confidence and skills in breastfeeding care.
+Action Activities: The American Academy of Pediatrics Section on Breastfeeding Executive Committee awards Lectureship Grants to members in good standing within the various AAP chapters.
+These grants provide up to $2,000.00 in funding to assist SOBr members in the USA, to develop or partially subsidize a breastfeeding or use of donor milk in the NICU lectureship program.
+The American Academy of Pediatrics also has the Breastfeeding Residency Curriculum to help residents develop confidence and skills in breastfeeding care.